 Habitat and Conservation

-Found in open woodland, borders of woods, dolomite glades, and along rocky streams and bluffs; also found in landscape plantings.
+Grows in open woodland, borders of woods, dolomite glades, and along rocky streams and bluffs; also found in landscape plantings.
 In the wild, it is generally an understory tree.

 Status

-Common native understory tree.
+Common native understory small tree or shrub.

 Human Connections

-Eastern redbud and its cultivars are favorite small, spring-flowering trees for landscaping; in fall the leaves turn yellow or greenish yellow.
+Eastern redbud and its cultivated varieties are favorite small, spring-flowering trees for landscaping; in fall the leaves turn yellow or greenish yellow.
 Many find the pods attractive as well.
-The flowers are edible and can be eaten in salads, either raw or pickled; in Mexico, they are fried.
-Our woodlands in spring are beautified by clouds of blooming understory trees, notably the magenta of redbuds and the white of dogwoods, a boon to Missouri tourism.

 Ecosystem Connections

 The seeds are eaten by several species of birds, and the foliage is browsed by white-tailed deer.
-The flowers are a springtime nectar source for bees.
-Redbud also provides cover for many mammals and birds.